Skip to main content

 Locaboats have several models available, depending on your departure point and size of your group.
 They all have different features as well, but each boat is super clean and modern.
 Dad definitely wanted a space on the boat where we could relax outside, and I wanted to make sure we all had enough space to survive the week in smiles!
 We upgraded to a Pénichette 1500FB, complete with four cabins and a flying buttress.

-It was large for our group of two couples, but we didn’t find it tough to ‘drive’ even with its size.
+Our French holiday barge was quite large for our group of two couples, but we didn’t find it tough to “drive” even with its size.
 It also included four bathrooms, a large kitchen with stove and fridge, and a good size sitting area.
 Above was an area where we could lounge with tables and chairs.
 The boat can also be driven from inside the common area or outdoors above.
-You can technically squeeze 12 people in a canal boat this size, but 8 would be more comfortable.
-This is the largest one available, while others can sleep 2 or 4 people.
+You can technically squeeze 12 people in a canal boat this size, but eight would be more comfortable.
+This is the largest one available, while others can sleep two or four people.

 Just around the riverbend

 As for the route itself, we were able to take our time passing through villages and taking in all the sights.
-Here’s a few of our favorites:
+Below are a few of our favorites.

 Chagny

 The best meal we had all week was in town at the Le Grenier à Sel.
-Simple, fresh and French, this place is encased in stone and centers around an open fire grill.
+Simple, fresh, and French, this place is encased in stone and centers around an open-fire grill.
 After classic salads of goat cheese and greens, I opted for a flame-cooked steak and green beans that blew me away.
-While there’s no menus in English, you can’t go wrong with whatever you point to on the menu.
+While there were no menus in English, you can’t go wrong with whatever you point to on the menu.

 sleepy french town eileen cotter wright